mfpingos/CAISE2025/README.md

 4. Design a **Data Mesh** with identified domains and shared entities.
 5. Map processes to appropriate domains for tailored analysis and insights.

-For more details, refer to [Fig. 1](#) and the included algorithms in the documentation.
+For more details, refer to [Fig. 1](#) and the included algorithms in the manuscript.

 ---